Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 2. Open `./Pipelines/<Pipeline>.json`
 3. Locate the `ppl_bw` option and set it to \<TODO\>

-> NOTE: I don't think this TODO will be done, it requires a bunch of match and radio concepts I do not understand yet, just try lowering it by a bit.
-You can get a baseband recording to trial and error with.
+> NOTE: I don't think this TODO will be done, it requires a bunch of math and deeper understanding of radio concepts, the most I can recommend is gradually decreasing it and using a baseband recording to trial and error with.

 > In case of MetOp AHRPT you should adjust set the pll bandwidth to 0.002.